Subsidiaries in Serbia

 The process of registration of the subsidiary in Serbia

 starts as soon as all the documents and requirements have been fulfilled.
-Please bear in mind that for a successful company incorporation in Serbia
+Please bear in mind that for successful company incorporation in Serbia

 , suitable guidance is suggested, in order to understand and comply with the regulations imposed by the authorities.